facebook/react/README.md

 ## Examples

 We have several examples [on the website](https://reactjs.org/).
-Here is the first one to get you started:
+Here is the first one to ge t you started:

 ```jsx
 function HelloMessage({ name }) {